Frequently Asked Questions

 What happens if you raise more money than you need?

-If we raise more than we need for any stage, the excess will be put towards the next phase of our legal challenge.
+If we raise more than we need for any stage, the excess will be put towards the next phase of our legal challenges.

 We will continue to fight all Streetspace changes in Chiswick if this is what residents want, but need to be ready to act quickly, so need the funds to be available.

-As our fundraising page suggests, we will pass any excess monies on to a local charity, but given the significant sums we need to raise it is unlikely we will raise too much.
+As our fundraising page suggests, when we believe the people of Chiswick have the road schemes they want, we will pass any excess monies on to a local charity, but given the significant sums we need to raise it is unlikely we will raise too much.

 What is OneChiswick campaigning for?